-As a manager with deadlines, projects and budgets, finding time to mark employee anniversaries is challenging, but neglecting them can have detrimental effects on a company’s culture.
+As a manager with deadlines, projects and budgets, finding time to mark employee anniversaries is challenging.
+But neglecting them can have detrimental effects on a company’s culture.
 Day-to-day responsibilities can interfere with the important, but less frequent, task of honoring years of service.
+It’s time to come up with some work anniversary gift ideas.

 Gifts honoring a service anniversary shouldn’t be one-size-fits-all symbols of passing time, but personal tokens of an employee’s professional commitment to organizational success.
 Below are some employee anniversary gift ideas that inject personal touches that will make employees feel appreciated.
 It’s by no means a hard and fast guideline, but rather a series of recommendations that can serve as inspiration for how you’d like to honor workers as they reach major milestones.